Philadelphia Public Art @philart.net

 * Statue of George Washington

-* Copied from the original marble by Houdon in the state capitol at Richmond by special permission of the General Assembly of Virginia.
+* The statue of Washington is copied from the original marble by Houdon in the state capitol at Richmond by special permission of the General Assembly of Virginia.
 An eternal flame in front of the tomb, and the flags of the 13 original colonies fly along the walk leading up to it.

 * inscription: